RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controls-steamdeck.md

 | Show Steam Deck Keyboard|   `none`             |                       |            |

-## Specific
+#### Emulator Specific Menu

-The `Specific Menu` or `Specific Emulator Hotkeys Menu` opens up several system/emulator specific sub-menus.
+The `Specific Menu` or ` Emulator Specific Menu` opens up several system/emulator specific sub-menus.
 Here you will find hotkeys not so commonly used but could be good to have easy access to:

-### Switch
+##### Switch Menu
 The `Switch Menu` here you find hotkeys related to Switch emulation: Change GPU Accuracy, Change Docked/Undocked Mode, Add/Remove Amiibo

 | Radial Button           | Keyboard Command     |  Emulator Support     |    Comment |